jay659/HealhCare-Website-CI-CD/README.md

 ![Health-Plus Image-1](https://i.postimg.cc/0Q4839KN/Health-Plus-Image1.png)

-## Getting Started
+## Getting Started With React App

 To run the project locally:

-1. Clone this repository: `git clone https://github.com/Alkaison/Health-Plus.git`
+1. Clone this repository: `git clone https://github.com/jay659/HealhCare-Website-CI-CD.git`
-2. Navigate to the project directory: `cd Health-Plus`
+2. Navigate to the project directory: `cd HealhCare-Website-CI-CD`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your browser and visit: `http://localhost:3000/Health-Plus`
+5. Open your browser and visit: `http://localhost:3000/`

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](./LICENSE "Project LICENSE").